-Prerequisite: Biology and Chemistry I, and instructor approval
+Prerequisite: Biology and Chemistry I, and instructor approval GPA Weighted Credit: 1.0

 The AP Biology course is designed to be the equivalent of a two-semester college introductory biology course usually taken by biology majors during their first year.
 The following topics are studied: Molecules and Cells, Heredity and Evolution, and Organisms and Populations.
 This course is much more in depth than high school biology and will require much more reading and studying.
 This course is recommended for students who are self-motivated regardless of whether they plan to pursue a science major in college.
-Students enrolled in AP courses will receive an additional 1.0 quality point per course.
-The AP Exam for this course is required and will be administered in May.
-A \$20 fee is required in all AP courses.
+The AP Exam for this course will be administered in May.